Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Outcomes

-The Act is focused on crime data.
+The Crime Statistics Act 2014 (Vic) is focused on crime data.
 The Chief Statistician (and Crime Statistics Agency) do not receive or publish information on the number and details of people passing through police cells.
-This information is not published on a regular or frequent basis as required by Recommendation 42.
+This information is not published on a regular basis as required by Recommendation 42.

 Community Views